dtonhofer/prolog_notes/other_notes/about_negation/floundering.md

-## "Floundering"<a name="floundering"></a>
+# Floundering

-"Flounding" suggest that the Prolog Processor trashes around or performs something repeatedly without progress:
+This is weirdly chosen vocabulary.
+"Floundering" might suggest that the Prolog Processor trashes around or performs something repeatedly without progress:

 From [The Free Dictionary](https://www.thefreedictionary.com/floundering), _to flounder_: